Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Another man expressed his great sorrow that he, as an only son, would not be able to pass on his family name.
 He felt he was failing his parents.

 Some infertile husbands suffer ridicule from friends or coworkers.
 One man, a high school teacher on a weekend retreat with his colleagues, disclosed the purpose of the medicine he was taking.
-He thought his fellow teachers would react maturely, but for the rest of the weekend he was the butt of jokes.
-One colleague laughingly accused him of “shooting blanks,” and others made remarks that were less printable.
-He wrote, “I had no choice but to grin and bear it, but it brought pain.”
+He thought his fellow teachers would react maturely.
+But for the rest of the weekend he was the butt of jokes.
+One colleague laughingly accused him of “shooting blanks.”
+And others made remarks that were less printable.
+He wrote, “I had no choice but to grin and bear it.
+But it brought pain.”

 We don’t wish to minimize that.
 Nevertheless, many wives feel infertility’s pain and loss more intensely than their husbands do.
 Speaking from his many years of treating infertility patients, Dr. Joe McIlhaney states:

 “The intense pain many infertile women feel about their inability to conceive has led me to conclude that for them having children is as basic a function as eating, breathing, and sleeping.
-Bearing a child seems to fulfill an essential need of a woman’s body and relieves an inner craving.
+Bearing a child seems to fulfill an essential need of a woman’s body.
+It relieves an inner craving.
 It has helped me as a man, and as a physician, to be aware of the vicious torment infertility inflicts on a woman…”

 When husbands and wives refuse to recognize that there may be significant differences in the way they view infertility, they’re setting themselves up for marital strife.
-Wives shouldn’t assume that their husbands understand the depth of their pain; husbands need to remember that their wives may view motherhood as essential to their fulfillment.
+Wives shouldn’t assume that their husbands understand the depth of their pain.
+Husbands need to remember that their wives may view motherhood as essential to their fulfillment.

 A Marriage Survival Kit

-Many couples who experience infertility discover that their marriage is on a survival mission—and it’s not just a training exercise!
-How can you and your spouse preserve your relationship—and even improve it—during this difficult time?
+Many couples who experience infertility discover that their marriage is on a survival mission.
+And it’s not just a training exercise!
+How can you and your spouse preserve your relationship —and even improve it —during this difficult time?

 We recommend marriage survival kit.
 Make sure it contains the following items: